Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2)

 For bone deformities to be corrected by medication, the patient must be young and still have some growth in height left to do.
 If correct biochemical balances are achieved during this growth period, bones can begin to heal and realign.
 In some cases, improvement will be significant enough to avoid surgery.

 If a surgical route cannot be avoided, there are two possible options for surgery to correct deformities of the legs – eight plate surgery (also known as guided growth) or osteotomy.
-Your orthopaedic surgeon will advise which surgical option would suit best if required.
+Your orthopedic surgeon will advise which surgical option would suit best if required.

-Eight Plate Surgery A plate is attached to one side of the growth plate above or below the knee or sometimes both above and below the knee.
+A plate is attached to one side of the growth plate above or below the knee or sometimes both above and below the knee.
 This plate temporarily inhibits growth on the side of the growth plate that it is attached to, while the opposite side continues to grow naturally.
 Over time, as the patient grows, this helps to realign the legs.

 The plates can remain in place anywhere from several months to one year or more and are removed when the legs are aligned.
 Both the insertion and removal of eight plates are performed under general anesthetic.
 The area of insertion/removal will be stiff and quite sore in the days after surgery, but mobility should quickly return.

-Osteotomy An osteotomy is a surgical procedure that is performed where a bone is cut to change its alignment.
-A wedge shape piece of bone is removed and then the bone is pinned together in the correct alignment to heal.
+An osteotomy is a surgical procedure that is performed where a bone is cut to change its alignment.
+A wedge-shaped piece of bone is removed and then the bone is pinned together in the correct alignment to heal.
 The procedure is done under a general anesthetic and the recovery may be extensive and take up to 6 months or more.
 Normally only one leg is operated on at a time and the surgery on the second leg would not be performed until after the patient has recovered from the first surgery.

 Bone Deformities in Other Areas

-ARHR2 can also affect the bones of the skull, ribs and other parts of the body.
+ARHR2 can also affect the bones of the skull, ribs, and other parts of the body.
 Parents should discuss with their doctors and orthotic specialists the benefits of using an orthotic brace, helmet therapy, etc. to treat the individual areas of the body that are affected by ARHR2.
 Significant improvement can be achieved if correct action is taken while the bones are still actively growing.